 - Business optimism softens as economic cycle comes off peak

-Despite rising revenues, businesses not investing in structural growth to handle hurdles on horizon.
+Despite rising revenues, businesses not investing in structural growth

 - Global optimism softens to net 54% following Q1 record high